twse/random-stuff/Third-Party Notices.md

 ## For use of Relish
 Copyright © 1990-2004 Sundial Systems Corporation.
 All rights reserved.

-Uses Shroud™ Copyright © 2010 CloakWorks Inc. All rights reserved.

 ## For use of SimCity
 Copyright © 2013 Electronic Arts Inc.<br />
 OS/2 port: Stardock Entertainment

-## For use of Simplygon
-Simplygon is © 2018 Microsoft.
-All rights reserved.

 ## For use of Tensor
 Copyright © 1997 QVision, Inc.